spslater/targpg/README.md

 with ones passed in. `--directory` sets the working directory so files are added relative to that directory.

-### create
-Auto create the archive if it does not already exist.

 ### extract
 Extract files from the archive.
 If the flag is used with no arguments, you will be asked which files you want to extract.
 The `--output` flag will set the directory to extract the files to.

-### passfile
-Load the password of the archive from a file instead of stdin.

 ### list
 List the contents of the archive.